 Company through the campaign in France, Belgium and, finally, to

 Aachen, Germany.
 Dawson's G Company held off German counterattacks

-for thirty-nine days during the battle for Aachen on, what was
+for thirty-nine days during the battle for Aachen at a spot that is

-called in contemporary papers and is still called in U.S. Army
+still called "Dawson's Ridge" in U.S. Army history.

 This ridge sat astride the main route that for the German attempts

 to relieve the city of Aachen, which Hitler had ordered to be